patxibocos/google-photos-exporter/README.md

     --syncFileName, -sfn [last-synced-item] -> Name of the file where last successful item ID will be stored { String }
     --timeout, -to -> Timeout for the runner { String }
     --lastSyncedItem, -lsi -> ID of the last synced item { String }
+    --requestTimeout, -rto -> Timeout for the requests { String }
     --help, -h -> Usage info
 ```